CluelessBiker/mentoring/readmes.md

 ---

+Alternatively, create it in google sheets / excel with the above headers.
+Copy the cells and paste into https://tabletomarkdown.com/ - This will generate the markdown for you.

 ## PP4 :
 - [ ] Wireframes
 - [ ] Design choices & the reason behind them : colour schemes | font selection | features added